10 Tips For Back Pain Relief When You Sleep

 Be careful as your symptoms can begin from a dull, deep sensation or a very tight & stiff feeling (involving both the back and hips) to eventually a sharp, tingling sensation radiating down either leg.

 These symptoms can be from severe discs issues, facet joint irritation, nerve root impingement, sciatica, piriformis syndrome and strained muscle injury imbalances.

 1. Use a moderately soft to a moderately firm bed for relief

 Specialists usually recommend a firm mattress.
-However, this is to for prevention for those who are flexible, relaxed and have few symptoms.
+However, this is generally true for prevention.
+The best candidates are those who are flexible, relaxed and have few symptoms.
 If you already have pain, a softer bed may help to cushion and absorb the stiffness that your body currently has.

-Although a firm mattress is ideal, changing to one may or may not be suitable at the time.
-If your discomfort is already affecting you, a mattress change may be required.
-If it is not convenient or affordable, there are other solutions listed below.
+Although a firm mattress is ideal, changing to one now may or may not be practical.
+If it’s not convenient or affordable right now, the following may help.

 2. Sleep on your side and not on your front (or back)

 It is NEVER a good idea for you to be on your front (stomach) unless your back is pain-free or if there is a medical condition that requires you to lie down in this way.